eclipse-csi/otterdog/README.md

 To start using the cli part of `otterdog` right away on a specific organization you have to set up the following:

-- define a default configuration to use, you can use the following [default config](https://github.com/eclipse-csi/otterdog/blob/main/examples/template/otterdog-defaults.libsonnet) as a starting point
+- define a default configuration to use, or use the following [default config](https://github.com/eclipse-csi/otterdog/blob/main/examples/template/otterdog-defaults.libsonnet) right away
-- create a `otterdog.json` file that contains the list of organizations you want to manage and some customizations
+- create a `otterdog.json` file that contains a list of GitHub organizations to manager and their respective credentials
 - start managing your organizations using the cli

 ### Default configuration

-You can define your own default configuration or use the following base template right away: `https://github.com/eclipse-csi/otterdog#examples/template/otterdog-defaults.libsonnet@main`.
+The example [default config](https://github.com/eclipse-csi/otterdog/blob/main/examples/template/otterdog-defaults.libsonnet) has all supported features enabled and can be used right away.
+However, it is advised to use a released tag instead of `main` to avoid incompatibilities.

 ### Otterdog configuration